This tutorial demonstrates how to add multiple worksheets to Excel and Google Sheets.

 Shortcuts – Insert Sheets

-To add multiple worksheets using the keyboard, first, hold the SHIFT key and select the number of sheets you want to add.
-With the sheets selected, press ALT + SHIFT + F1, or you can use SHIFT + F11.
+To add multiple worksheets using the keyboard, first hold the SHIFT key and choose the number of sheets you want to add.
+With the sheets selected, press ALT + SHIFT + F1, or SHIFT + F11.

 Use either shortcut multiple times to quickly add more sheets (without needing a certain number of existing sheets).